 San Miguel de Cozumel is a major cruise port and city on Cozumel Island.
 Cozumel is part of Mexico's Quintana Roo state (Mexico), located on the Yucatán Peninsula's eastern part.
 This is the most visited port of call on cruises to Western Caribbean.
 This Mexican port destination attracts international tourists (mostly from the USA) with its tropical weather, snorkeling, diving and sea fishing opportunities, shopping and sightseeing.
-The island has population of around 75,000, and its main town is named San Miguel de Cozumel.
+The island has population of around 75,000.
+Its main town is named San Miguel de Cozumel.
 In Quintana Roo is also Costa Maya (Mexico's second-largest cruise port).

 Cozumel Island offers some of the world's best underwater tour activities, with its main tourist attractions being the offshore coral reefs and numerous diving shops and tour operators.
 The main diving areas are located on the island's western side.
 Its east side is relatively undeveloped but has amazing beaches with beach restaurants every few miles.
 The most popular among tourists beaches are Playa Palancar and Playa Azul.

 Chankanaab National Park is located approx 5,5 ml (9 km) south of San Miguel.
 The park is opened daily (between 7 am - 5 pm) and as amenities offers a lagoon, beach, restaurant, full-service bar, changing rooms, several walking trails.
 There you can enjoy snorkeling, scuba diving, SeaTREK helmet diving, swimming with dolphins.
 Another major attraction is the Cozumel Pearl Farm.
 This is an active farm surrounded by a mangrove lagoon and accessible only by boat.

 The local economy depends heavily on tourism.
 The island's tropical climate determines rainy season from June through November, and dry season from December through May.
 The wet season is also characterized by hurricanes.